Shopping Links

 Availability

-Available in the US from VIZ on hybrid DVD (a joint production with Pioneer which also includes the first OAV).
+Available in North America from VIZ on hybrid DVD (a joint production with Pioneer which also includes the first OAV).
 Was previously available on dubbed VHS, first on its own and later combined with the other OAV on dubbed VHS ("One Two Punch").